swade1987/hands-on-with-kubernetes-workshop/docs/3-build-cluster.md

 ## 1. Spin up our Vagrant box

-To make life easier we will be running workshop from a virtual machine, please exeucte the following commands:
+To make life easier we will be running from a virtual machine, please execute the following commands:

 ```
 $ make vagrant-box